 - Allocate Memory – This test checks the efficiency of your memory modules – how fast they allocate memory to programs when these programs ask them to.

-- Simulate Disc Accesses – This tests your hard disk to the bone.
-You should not perform this test if your hard disk is more than 3-4 years old, because perhaps the hard disk will not survive the test.
+- Simulate Disc Accesses – This tests your hard disk drive in a number of ways.
+You should not perform this test if your hard disk drive is older than 3-4 years, because perhaps it will not survive the test.

 You can click on the icons in the toolbar to select which tests should be performed.
+Alternatively, you can pick one of these tests from the menubar.
 You can select the CPU test, write file to HDD test, RAM test, tree-size test and the GPU test.
 When you are ready, you can click on the Play like icon in the toolbar to start the stress test.
 The test performance is shown in a graphical form in the main window.

-If you are an advanced user and have over-clocked your computer (over-clocking means running your CPU a little over the specified clock frequency), then you can use HeavyLoad to test your over-clocked PC under heavy stress (it should perform a little better compared to when not over-clocked).
-If your PC does not run reliably under the heavy stress, then it is a possibility that your system cannot handle real-world situations which require exhausting working conditions and you should consider replacing the hardware parts.
+If you are an advanced user and have overclocked your computer, then you can use HeavyLoad to test your PC under heavy stress (it should perform a little better compared to when not overclocked).
+If your PC does not run reliably under the heavy stress, then it is a possibility that your system cannot handle situations that require pushing the system to the extreme limits.
+Perhaps you can make your PC work better by upgrading the hardware.
+For example, just by replacing the hard disk drives with solid state drives, we can improve the PC performance considerably.